The Faulty redirect error appears in the URL Errors section of the Crawl > Crawl Errors page under the Smartphones tab.

-Some websites use separate URLs to serve desktop and smartphone users.
-A faulty redirect is when a desktop page redirects smartphone users to a page on the smartphone-optimized website that is not relevant to their query.
-A typical example is when all pages on the desktop site redirect smartphone users to the homepage of the smartphone-optimized site.
-For example, in the figure below, the redirects shown as red arrows are considered faulty:
+Some websites use separate URLs to serve desktop and smartphone users and configure desktop pages to direct smartphone users to the mobile site (e.g. m.example.com).
+A faulty redirect occurs when a desktop page incorrectly redirects smartphone users to a smartphone page not relevant to their query.
+A typical example of this occurs when all desktop pages redirect smartphone users to the homepage of the smartphone-optimized site.
+In the figure below, the redirects shown with red arrows indicate faulty redirects:

 This kind of redirect disrupts users' workflow and can cause them to stop using the site and look elsewhere.

 Following are some tips to help you create a mobile-friendly search experience and avoid faulty redirects:

 - Do a few searches on your own phone (or set your browser to act like a smartphone) to see how your site behaves.

 - Use the example URLs provided in the report as a starting point to debug exactly where the problem is with your server configuration.

 - Set up your server so that it redirects smartphone users to the equivalent URL on your smartphone site.

 - If a page on your site doesn’t have a smartphone equivalent, keep users on the desktop page, rather than redirecting them to the smartphone site’s homepage.
 Doing nothing is better than doing something wrong in this case.

 - Consider using responsive web design, which serves the same content for desktop and smartphone users.